serde-rs/serde-rs.github.io/_src/field-attrs.md

 - ##### `#[serde(rename = "name")]` {#rename}

   Serialize and deserialize this field with the given name instead of its Rust name.
-This is useful for [serializing fields as camelCase](attr-rename.md) or serializing fields with names that are reserved Rust keywords.
+This is useful for [serializing fields as camelCase] or serializing fields with names that are reserved Rust keywords.

   Allows specifying independent names for serialization vs deserialization:

   - `#[serde(rename(serialize = "ser_name"))]`
   - `#[serde(rename(deserialize = "de_name"))]`
   - `#[serde(rename(serialize = "ser_name", deserialize = "de_name"))]`

+  [serializing fields as camelCase]: attr-rename.md

 - ##### `#[serde(alias = "name")]` {#alias}